Communist Party of the Netherlands: Name

 The CPN changed its name two times.
 It was founded as Sociaal-Democratische Partij (Social-Democratic party; SDP).
-It followers were commonly known as 'Tribunists' after their main organ.
+It followers were commonly known as "Tribunists" after their main organ.
 After the Russian Revolution the term social-democracy became linked to the reformist socialists, while the term communist was linked to Leninist revolutionary socialism.
 All sections of the Comintern were obliged to adopt the name 'Communist Party'.
 In 1919 the party changed its name to Communistische Partij Holland (Communist Party Holland; CPH).
 The name implied that the CPH was the Dutch section of the worldwide Communist International.
 In 1935 the party changed its name to Communistische Partij van Nederland (Communist Party of the Netherlands; CPN), to express its allegiance to the Netherlands and Dutch institutions.

 Ideology and issues

 Ideological development

 The SDP was founded as an orthodox Marxist party advocating an economic and social revolution that would overthrow the capitalist economic and political system, in favour for a socialist dictatorship of the proletariat, which would in turn evolve into a classless, communist society.
 They broke away from the SDAP, when the reformist leadership blocked their publication of an autonomous journal.

-After the Russian Revolution the party adopted the name Communist and with the departure of the left-wing grouped around De Internationale, the party adopted Marxism–Leninism, the official ideology of the USSR and the Comintern.
+After the Russian Revolution, the party adopted the name Communist.
+With the departure of the left-wing grouped around De Internationale, the party adopted Marxism–Leninism, the official ideology of the USSR and the Comintern.
 This advocated the overthrow of the state by a vanguard party, which would lead the country towards socialism.
 The party remained faithful to the USSR's version of Marxism–Leninism during the 1920s, when Trotsky's interpretation became an important ideological competitor of Joseph Stalin's.
 This led to a split when a group around a prominent ally of Trotsky, Henk Sneevliet, left the party to form the Revolutionary Socialist Party (RSP).

-In the 1960s the party did not choose sides in the conflict between the People's Republic of China and the USSR.
+In the 1960s, the party did not choose sides in the conflict between the People's Republic of China and the USSR.
 Nevertheless, a Maoist group, called the Communist Unity Movement of the Netherlands split from the Party.
-In the 1970s and 1980s the Party began to move away from its Marxist/Leninist roots and began embrace a more libertarian and Eurocommunist programme with a strong emphasis on feminism.
+In the 1970s and 1980s, the Party began to move away from its Marxist/Leninist roots and began embrace a more libertarian and Eurocommunist programme with a strong emphasis on feminism.

 Social policy

 The Communist Party has always been an advocate of the interests of the working class as shown by their advocacy of higher wages and lower prices.
 They also campaigned for work conditions in factories should be improved, that child labour should be banned completely, that the work day should be regulated and that laws against striking should be repealed.

 The CPN advocated a strong role of the state in the economy.
 They believed the state should supply cheap housing, free and neutral education and health care insurance.
-They felt that important industries should be nationalized in the short term and in the long term the entire economy should be planned), that taxation should be progressive and that those without jobs should receive benefits.
+They felt that important industries should be nationalized in the short term and in the long term the entire economy should be planned, that taxation should be progressive and that those without jobs should receive benefits.